openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

   - examples of bare metal interaction with all peripheral devices on the board;
   - Minimal FreeRTOS example;
   - Advanced FreeRTOS example using device drivers to drive all peripherals on the board; and
-  - example of how software can interfact with the on-board user programmable FPGA.
+  - example of how software can interact with the on-board user programmable FPGA.

 ## Industry landscape: description of competing, alternative, or related efforts in the industry